“I have been struck again and again by how important measurement is to improving the human condition”Bill Gates, Co Founder of Microsoft

 - General functioning / mental health and wellbeing

-- Other important stuff like age, sport and long term goals
+- Other important stuff like age, sport and long-term goals

-Due to the fact that 99% of our work is done 1-on-1 then we can work on both mental toughness and mental health at the same time without pretending they are the same thing!
+Due to the fact that 99% of our work is 1-on-1 then we can work on both mental toughness and mental health at the same time without pretending they are the same thing!